-- ensure that the arrangements detailed within this policy are implemented effectively, by Hardwick Primary School, who has overall responsibility for policy implementation - only administer prescribed medications prescribed by a healthcare professional. - have clear roles and responsibilities to be able to support pupils so that they have full access to education, including school trips and physical education. - ensure full co-operation with all relevant parties; healthcare professions, local authority and clinical commissioning groups (CCGs) as required - provide support and training to enable staff to support pupils with medical conditions - ensure that clear arrangements are in place to manage the administration and storage of all medicines on the premises - ensure that the appropriate level of insurance is in place to appropriately reflect the level of risk - ensure that written records are kept of all medicines administered to pupils - ensure that emergency procedures are in place and shared with all staff - ensure that all staff are aware of what practice is not acceptable - ensure that a complaints procedure is in place regarding the support provided to a pupil with a medical condition
+- ensure that the arrangements detailed within this policy are implemented effectively, by Hardwick Primary Head of School, who has overall responsibility for policy implementation - only administer prescribed medications prescribed by a healthcare professional. - have clear roles and responsibilities to be able to support pupils so that they have full access to education, including school trips and physical education.
+Pupils to feel safe in the school environment. - ensure full co-operation with all relevant parties; healthcare professions, local authority and clinical commissioning groups (CCGs) as required - provide support and training to enable staff to support pupils with medical conditions in terms both physical and mental health. - provide support to pupils with long-term absences to minimise impact integration with peers, wellbeing and emotional health. - pupils with medical conditions may be considered to be disabled under the definition set out in the Equality Act 2010 to comply with the Act in all such cases. - pupils with medical conditions may also have SEND and have an education, health and care (EHC) plan collating their health, social and SEND provision. - ensure that clear arrangements are in place to manage the administration and storage of all medicines on the premises - ensure that the appropriate level of insurance is in place to appropriately reflect the level of risk - ensure that written records are kept of all medicines administered to pupils - ensure that emergency procedures are in place and shared with all staff - ensure that all staff are aware of what practice is not acceptable - ensure that a complaints procedure is in place regarding the support provided to a pupil with a medical condition